rherwig/template-react-ssr/README.md

 This project provides a template for React 16 (Fiber) using server side rendering.

+*Important:* The master branch is only supposed to contain the bare-bone template.
+There are different branches containing more advanced features, like streaming and more to come in the future.
+Those are documentented in the Branches section.

 ## Features
 * Content served by ExpressJS using the EJS view engine
 * Hot reloading of styles and scripts
 * ESNext ready
 * powered by webpack

+## Branches
+The following, more advanced, features are pushed to dedicated branches.
+Either checkout a specific branch or fork the repository and merge the branches to get the features you need.
+You might as well just use them as a resource to learn, how the specific technologies are implemented.

+### Streaming (feature/streaming)
+Since React 16, we have the possibility to render to a node stream.
+This improves the time to first byte (TTBF), since the browser can display the app in an iterative manner.
+The dedicated branch provides the basic streaming implementation.

 ## Development
 To start development, follow these steps: